 In the evolving landscape of cybersecurity, effective threat modeling frameworks are essential for organizations to identify, categorize, and mitigate potential security risks.
 Two significant frameworks in this domain are Microsoft's STRIDE and the newer Top Level Cyber Threat Clusters (TLCTC).
 While STRIDE has been a staple in security discussions for years, TLCTC offers a more robust, logically consistent approach to threat categorization.
-This blog post explores the key differences between these frameworks and why TLCTC represents a significant advancement in cybersecurity threat modeling.

 Core Philosophical Differences